When is it Time to Consider Adoption Counseling?

 First, you should absolutely seek counseling when your child’s behavior is in any way harmful.
 Even if the issues aren’t directly related to adoption, you should always seek counseling if someone is threatening harm to themselves or others.

-When to Support Your Child Yourself
+Other Ways to Support Your Child

 Where to Go for Counseling